 What is the BSN Completion Program?

 General education classes may be taken at any college or university that offers courses that transfer to UW-Eau Claire.
-Nursing courses are taught over the internet, but are only available to students registered at the College of Nursing and Health Sciences at UW-Eau Claire or UW campuses in Madison, Oshkosh, Milwaukee, Green Bay, or Stevens Point.
-Courses are taught on campus (Eau Claire and Marshfield) through the use of distance technology.
-Internet nursing courses use nursing programs at all six participating universities.
+The majority of nursing courses are taught online in collaboration with UW campuses in Madison, Oshkosh, Milwaukee, Green Bay, or Stevens Point.
+There are two courses specific to UW-Eau Claire with minimal required on campus attendance.
+Each of these courses meets on campus approximately four times.

 How does that work?

 Students select UW-Eau Claire (or one of the other five universities) to be designated as their "home" institution.
 That institution then provides all student-related services (e.g., advising, financial aid, registration) and the unique practicum and capstone course that gives students an integrative educational experience.